 Wyoming's legislature has worked hard to draft competitive trust laws.
 The result is most estate plans in Wyoming are trust based.
 Contact us today and our attorney can craft an estate plan using a Wyoming Trust for you.

-"Probate" generally refers to the court-supervised process of legally transferring property from a dead person to a living person.
+Probate is a court-supervised process for transferring assets after you pass away.
 Probate is usually necessary in Wyoming to transfer assets held by a decedent in his or her sole name at death worth more than $200,000.
 The process has several drawbacks primarily relating to delays, expenses and privacy.
 There exist several alternative techniques such as revocable trusts.
 Learn more about the probate process here.

 A Power of Attorney is a legal document which allows someone to act for you.
 They quit being effective, though, when someone becomes incapacitated.
 In such cases a Durable Power of Attorney is needed.
 The Financial planning raises the concern of ensuring effective management of property and financial affairs after you become incapable of managing them.
 Durable Powers of Attorney provide a flexible and low-cost option for such situations.
-Lifetime financial planning frequently poses the issue of how to ensure effective management of property and financial affairs after you become incapable of managing them on your own.
+Lifetime financial planning tackles ensuring effective management of property and financial affairs after you become unable to do so.

-Important events affecting a person's finances and property should not be put on hold simply because the person is unconscious or lacks the mental or physical capability of acting on his or her own.
+Important events affecting a person's finances shouldn't be stopped because the person is unconscious or lacks the mental or physical capability of acting on his or her own.
 See inside for further information on Durable and Medical Power of Attorney forms.

 The term "living will" became a household word in 2005 due to events surrounding the acrimonious dispute in Florida over Terri Schiavo.
 Modern medicine makes such extraordinary situations possible and some may wish to place limits on medical care if they feel the burdens outweigh possible benefits.
 During such situations establishing a person's wishes is frequently impossible when that person loses the capacity to express themselves.